ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fixed issue with super admins seeing unauthorized message when accessing empty entry manager
    - Changed how permission check for members with CP access is handled
    - Fixed a bug (#910) where date picker wasn't following the last day of the month when switching.
+   - Added type hinting to the channel publish controller

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists